How To Celebrate Eid

-The Eid Ul Fitr is celebrated on the first day of the Shawwal, the month that comes after the month of Ramadan (a popular festival of the Muslims) in the Islamic calendar.
+The Eid-ul-Fitr is celebrated on the first day of the Shawwal, the month that comes after the month of Ramadan (a popular festival of the Muslims) in the Islamic calendar.

 It marks the end of the Ramadan and allows the Muslims to end their fast which they had started at the beginning of Ramadan.
 The word ‘Fitr' means to break, which indicates that the Muslims break their fast and evil habits, thus feeling the joy of attaining a sense of spirituality after fasting.

-Ideas on How You May Celebrate the Eid Ul Fitr
+Ideas on How You May Celebrate the Eid-ul-Fitr

 An interesting idea is to engrave your dear ones' names on each ‘Kufi' (round cap) and let them choose a cap to find out to whom that person should offer a gift.

-An interesting idea is to celebrate the Eid Ul Fitr with poor children.
+An interesting idea is to celebrate the Eid-ul-Fitr with poor children.
 The Muslims are actually advised to offer 3 kilograms of one's daily ration or its equivalent cash to the poor on this occasion.

-If you're looking for ideas on how to celebrate the Eid Ul Fitr, check out how the festival is celebrated across various countries.
+If you're looking for ideas on how to celebrate the Eid-ul-Fitr, check out how the festival is celebrated across various countries.
 You'll come to know how best you can enjoy the day.